emilycheatham/p1_yoga_for_you/README.md

 ### Signup form processing

 Currently, once the form on the Sign Up page is completed, it takes you to a thank you page.
 The data is not being processed or stored.
 This is also due to it being a fictional company.
 However, the data would ideally be stored, processed and analysed.
 Using this, online booking could be made with instant feedback, instead of having to wait for an e-mail response.
-This would make it more efficient for the compnay, and provide a more efficient and personalised quality experience for the user.
+This would make it more efficient for the company, and provide a more efficient and personalised quality experience for the user.

 ### Popup preview of Google Maps

 In the wireframes, googlemaps was intetend to be placed in the footer.
 This was removed as I felt it would have been too large.
 This could be used in the About Us page, or as a pop up feature when the address in the footer is clicked on/hovered over.

 ### Link buttons
 Originally the anchor links on the index page and the thank you page were buttons.
 They grew when you hovered over them.
 However, validator checks didn't like buttons and anchors together.
 I would like to redo these so they all look the same, and increase in size when hovered.
-The font would need shaning to stand out more.
+The font would need shading to stand out more.
 I would like it to link to a certain section rather than just a page.

 ### Accessibility

-Whilst the lighthouse checks rated the accessibily in the 90's, there is still room for improvement.
+Whilst the lighthouse checks rated the accessibility in the 90's, there is still room for improvement.
 One of the suggestions was that background and foreground colours do not have sufficent contrast ratio.
-Therefore, I would intend on experimenting with changing these to improve this contrast futher whist still maintaining the colour scheme.
+Therefore, I would intend on experimenting with changing these to improve this contrast further whist still maintaining the colour scheme.
 I would use the site I found at the end of my project, Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/)to improve access for those with colour-blindness.

 ___